PipedreamHQ/pipedream/docs/docs/projects/file-stores/reference/README.md

 ### `File.toUrl()`

-The pre-signed GET URL to retrieve the file.
+*Async.* The pre-signed GET URL to retrieve the file.

 ```javascript
 export default defineComponent({